MCPEngu/easyLinuxGUI/README.md

 - Neofetch
 - Vim editor
 - Htop
-- Ungoogled Chromium, Iceweasel, Wine-Staging with Winetricks, Liquorix kernel (optional).
+- Ungoogled Chromium, Iceweasel, Wine-Staging with Winetricks, Liquorix kernel (optional) and more.
+# You can check it in Script folder.

 # Pre-requitesite
 - This tool currently supports Debian-based OS only including: